rkiko/AC_Agulhas_eddy_2021/README.md

 I plot the time series of the eddy radius and of the distance of the BGC Argo float from the eddy center

+\
+an22

+It is the same as an19, but I smooth the bbp with the savgol filter before the interpolation

+an22b

+It is the same as an22, but I use a shorter time window (until the 23 June instead of mid August)